Te Whàriki is the New Zealand Early Childhood Education curriculum.

 It was developed in 1996 through collaboration between Indigenous and non-Indigenous educators.
 Its intention was to be a curriculum that embraces genuine multicultural education and is based upon Maori and Pasifika worldviews.

-This curriculum covers education of children from birth to 5 years of age, after which they move on to The New Zealand Curriculum for English-speaking primary school students or Te Marautanga o Aotearoa for Maori-medium schooling.
+This curriculum covers the education of children from birth to 5 years of age, after which they move on to The New Zealand Curriculum for English-speaking primary school students or Te Marautanga o Aotearoa for Maori-medium schooling.

 What is Te Whàriki?